 From 2015 – 2017 he designed a haunted house that operated at the Utah State Fair.

 In 2016 he created his own line of animatronics control systems along with a line of amazing animatronic monsters!

 In 2017 work began on the new 30,000 square foot Dead City Haunted House location where the legacy continues!

-Show a Dead City HH bounceback wristband at Asylum 49 and get $5 off admission.
+Show a Dead City ticket or bounceback wristband at Asylum 49 and get $5 off tickets!

 Professional Haunted House In Utah Serving Salt Lake City, Park City, Provo, Orem, Lehi, Ogden, Riverdale, Bountiful, Kaysville, Sandy, Herriman, South Jordan, Magna, West Jordan, West Valley, Midvale, Taylorsville, Draper, Payson, Pleasant Grove, Alpine, Centerville, Farmington, Riverton, Bluffdale, Woods Cross, Tooele, American Fork, Lindon, Springville, Highland, Layton, Clearfield, Syracuse, Roy, Grantsville, and the Intermountain West